wdq/ModbusMaster/README.md

 THIS REPO IS NO LONGER MAINTAINED
 =================================

+Ported to Spark Core by Anurag Chugh (https://github.com/lithiumhead) on 2015-04-07

 I haven't used this for a while.
 If you would like to take over ownership of this repo, please let me know.